eRecruit Application Guide

 In April 2007, NSF moved into a new phase by partnering with the Office of Personnel Management (OPM) to provide you with a seamless application process.
-NSF's eRecruit system is linked to OPM's USAJOBS website, which is where you may search for and apply to NSF competitive service (GS) and some Science Assistant (AD-1) vacancy announcements.
+NSF's eRecruit system is linked to OPM's USAJOBS website, which is where you may search for and apply to NSF competitive service (GS) and most excepted service (AD) positions.

 In November 2010, changes were made to eRecruit as a result of the Hiring Reform Act, and in March 2011, further enhancements to eRecruit were made.

 The following are some of the features as a result of the Hiring Reform Act, effective November 2010:

 - Essay questions have been removed from our vacancy announcements.
 In accordance with OPM guidelines, the NSF does require all applicants to complete assessment questions in order to be considered.
 Please ensure that all responses to the assessment questions are supported by responsibilities/experiences in your resume.
 We highly encourage you to tailor/focus your resume towards the specific vacancy to which you are applying.

 - After completing your assessment questions, you will find hotlinks for all required/optional paperwork that you can submit as supporting documentation.
 If you wish, you may include a cover letter to your submission; however this is not a requirement for any of our announcements.

 The following are some of the new features that were effective beginning March 2011:

 - There are now several ways to submit your résumé.
 You may still create and store as many as five résumés using the USAJOBS résumé builder.
 You may also upload a résumé from your computer, or download it from another source.

 - You may submit supporting documentation by either faxing or uploading the documents in a variety of formats.